Is change always good?

 What am I going to do?

-woman in a van enjoying being by herselfTherefore, I am going to look at where I feel most dissatisfied in life and see how I can improve it.
+woman in a van enjoying being by herselfTherefore, I will see where I feel most dissatisfied and how to improve it.
 This will include the following steps:

 1. Looking at my limiting beliefs and negative thoughts